 Questions or concerns about Campus Carry and TAMIU's compliance can be directed to Juan Castillo, TAMIU Campus Carry Task Force Chair

 The University will consider any violation of state law regulating firearms to be a violation of the University rules.
 Accordingly, such a violation is subject to disciplinary action under rules applicable to students, staff, and faculty.

 Exceptions to the Licensed Carry of Concealed Handguns at Texas A&M International University

 In accordance with state law, the licensed carry of concealed handguns will be allowed at Texas A&M International University beginning on August 1, 2016.
-After consulting with students, staff members, and faculty, the following exceptions were proposed that take into account specific safety considerations of the Texas A&M International University environment.
-The proposals were reviewed by the Texas A&M System Office of General Counsel, approved by the Chancellor for submission to the Board, and were considered and accepted by the Texas A&M System Board of Regents on April 27, 2016.
+The following exceptions were reviewed by the Texas A&M System Office of General Counsel, approved by the Chancellor for submission to the Board, and were considered and accepted by the Texas A&M System Board of Regents on February 6, 2020.

 Office of Student Health Services (STC 125);

-Office of Student Counseling and Disability Services (ZSC 138)
+Office of Student Counseling and Disability Services (STC 126, 128);